pgschwend/pgschwend/README.md

 # Hi, I'm Patrick Gschwend

-I'm an embedded software/hardware engineer from Switzerland who loves creating things that connect the physical and digital worlds.
+I'm an embedded hardware/software engineer from Switzerland with a passion for building systems that bridge the physical and digital worlds — from low-level firmware to cloud infrastructure.

-I enjoy building well-engineered systems — from circuit boards to cloud servers.
+I believe in continuous learning and enjoy sharing knowledge as a course instructor, teaching the next generation of engineers.

 ---